rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 ## Use case summary

-The original use cases defined in Phase 1 are [here](https://github.com/rinawasabi/advanced-web-dev/blob/main/Final_Project/Project_phase_1.md#2-use-cases-and-user-flows).
+The original use cases defined in Phase 1 are <a href="https://github.com/rinawasabi/advanced-web-dev/blob/main/Final_Project/Project_phase_1.md#2-use-cases-and-user-flows" target="_blank">here</a>.
 Additionally, the 6th function was added to enhance the function of the application.

 | Number | Use Case               | Implemented (Yes/No) | Demonstration / Notes                          |